Equal opportunity: Difficulties with measurement

 It is difficult to prove unequal treatment although statistical analysis can provide indications of problems, it is subject to conflicts over interpretation and methodological issues.
 For example, a study in 2007 by the University of Washington examined its treatment of women.
-Researchers collected statistics about female participation in numerous aspects of university life, including percentages of women with full professorships (23 percent), enrollment in programs such as nursing (90 pperpercentd engineerings (18 percent).
+Researchers collected statistics about female participation in numerous aspects of university life, including percentages of women with full professorships (23 percent), enrollment in programs such as nursing (90 percent), engineering (18 percent).
 There is wide variation in how these statistics might be interpreted.
 For example, the 23 percent figure for women with full professorships could be compared to the total population of women (presumably 50 percent) perhaps using census data, or it might be compared to the percentage of women with full professorships at competing universities.
 It might be used in an analysis of how many women applied for the position of full professor compared to how many women attained this position.
 Further, the 23 percent figure could be used as a benchmark or baseline figure as part of an ongoing longitudinal analysis to be compared with future surveys to track progress over time.
 In addition, the strength of the conclusions is subject to statistical issues such as sample size and bias.
 For reasons such as these, there is considerable difficulty with most forms of statistical interpretation.